Wednesday, September 22, 2010

 MediaGazer

-Mediagazer is part of the "Techmeme" family of news aggregation sites, which has combined sophisticated automated aggregation technologies with direct editorial input by employing a human-curator editor, Megan McCarthy, to pick, sort, select and organize the best breaking news on media.
+Mediagazer is part of the “Techmeme” family of news aggregation sites, which has combined sophisticated automated aggregation technologies with direct editorial input by employing a human-curator editor, Megan McCarthy, to pick, sort, select, and organize the best-breaking news on media.

 WeSmirch

-WeSmirch distills the lastest buzz from popular gossip blogs and news sites every five minutes.
+WeSmirch distills the latest buzz from popular gossip blogs and news sites every five minutes.
 All articles are selected via computer algorithm, vividly demonstrating that computers have a very long way to go before actually accomplishing truly intelligent work.

 Ballbug - MLB Buzz Bot - Baseball news

-Ballbug spotlights the most buzzed-about baseball news from thousands of web sites.
+Ballbug spotlights the most buzzed-about baseball news from thousands of websites.
 It auto-generates a summary page every 5 minutes, drawing on local news sites, national sports media, and baseball bloggers of various stripes.

 Techmeme